S.M.A.R.T.

 SMART TOURNAMENT GUIDELINES

-Weapons/Kata
+Weapons/Kata Scoring

-Score Ranges:
+Scoring Ranges:

 Overall Sparring Rules

-No Head Judge can overrule any calls.
+• No Head Judge has the authority to override any calls.

 Under Belts Sparring Rules